Home » Uncategorized

 In March, the whole lab group took a road trip to Urbana Illinois, where Vanessa Sheu and Jingying Hu presented papers at the 15th Annual Meeting of the Illinois Language and Linguistics Society (ILLS15).
 The theme of the conference was Interdisciplinary Approaches to Bilingualism.

 ExLing lab members posing outside the Illini Union at UIUC after the ILLS conference.
-From left: Golsa Khodadadi, Yue Li, Jingying Hu, Vanessa Sheu, Kaukab Saba, Yongjia Deng, Elaine Francis
+From left: Golsa Khodadadi, Yue Li, Jingying Hu, Vanessa Sheu, Kaukab Saba, Yongjia Deng, and Elaine Francis

 We enjoyed a lot of good food during the conference.
 Here we are at the conference dinner in the Illini Union and at Shawarma Joint.